htc-ccis1301/fall-2016/src/morea/intro/e4-first-webpage.md

 ## Submit
 Once you have verified your work, submit a pull-request.

-Be sure to take a screenshot to submit on D2L.
+Be sure to take a screenshot of the pull request to submit on D2L.